digital-preservation/csv-validator/csv-validator-distribution/README.md

 ---
 ### Structure of the generated ZIP file
-The zip, which includes bundled JRE, has following structure.
+The zip, which includes bundled JRE, has the following structure:

 ```
   csv-validator-application-<version_number>